-Mr. Kevin Chou, the son-in-law of Dr. Keh-Shew Lu, the Company's Chairman of the Board, President and Chief Executive Officer, is employed by the Company as Corporate Controller.
+Mr. Gary Yu, the Company's Chief Operating Officer is married to the niece of Dr. Keh-Shew Lu, the Company's Chairman, President and Chief Executive Officer.
+Mr. Yu has been an employee since 2008.
+Details of Mr. Yu's compensation are provided below in the Summary Compensation Table.
+Kevin Chou is the son-in-law of Dr. Keh-Shew Lu, and is employed by the Company as Vice President and Corporate Controller.
 He has been an employee since 2009.
-For 2020, Mr. Chou's total cash compensation was approximately \$239,600, and his total equity compensation was 2,080 RSUs, which vest in four equal annual installments.
+For 2022, Mr. Chou's total cash compensation was approximately \$445,779, and his total equity compensation was 1,700 RSUs, which vest in four equal annual installments.